 To meet growing patient needs, MU Health Care began construction in June 2015 on a $40 million, four-story expansion of the Missouri Orthopaedic Institute.
 The expansion, expected to be complete by spring 2017, will feature the new Thompson Center for Regenerative Orthopaedics, focused on orthopaedic research, on the center’s fourth floor.

-The Thompson Foundation, created by William and Nancy Thompson, pledged $3 million to the MU School of Medicine to create the Thompson Center for Regenerative Orthopaedics.
+The Thompson Foundation, created by William and Nancy Thompson, pledged $3 million to the MU School of Medicine to create the Thompson Laboratory for Regenerative Orthopaedics.
 James Cook, DVM, director of the Orthopaedic Research Division at MU and member of the Mayor’s Task Force on Medical Tourism, says the gift will create more unique opportunities to provide world-class care for patients in Missouri and beyond.

 “This amazing gift will create a center of discovery, translational and transformative research and clinical applications,” Cook says.
 “Because the Thompsons have provided this incredibly unique opportunity for us to create a world-class laboratory right in the heart of our clinical orthopaedic center, we will be able to more efficiently and effectively improve health care.”